Project Mercury: Pilot accommodations

 The astronaut lay in a sitting position with his back to the heat shield, which was found to be the position that best enabled a human to withstand the high g-forces of launch and reentry.
 A fiberglass seat was custom-molded from each astronaut's space-suited body for maximum support.
 Near his left hand was a manual abort handle to activate the launch escape system if necessary prior to or during liftoff, in case the automatic trigger failed.

 To supplement the onboard environmental control system, he wore a pressure suit with its own oxygen supply, which would also cool him.
-A cabin atmosphere of pure oxygen at a low pressure of 5.5 psi (equivalent to an altitude of 24800 ft) was chosen, rather than one with the same composition as air (nitrogen/oxygen) at sea level.
+A cabin atmosphere of pure oxygen at a low pressure of 5.5 psi (equivalent to the partial pressure of oxygen at sea level or the pressure of atmospheric air at an altitude of 24800 ft) was chosen, rather than the atmosphere at sea level.
 This was easier to control, avoided the risk of decompression sickness ("the bends"), and also saved on spacecraft weight.
-Fires (which never occurred) would have to be extinguished by emptying the cabin of oxygen.
+Fires (which never occurred during the course of Project Mercury) would have to be extinguished by emptying the cabin of oxygen.
 In such case, or failure of the cabin pressure for any reason, the astronaut could make an emergency return to Earth, relying on his suit for survival.
 The astronauts normally flew with their visor up, which meant that the suit was not inflated.
 With the visor down and the suit inflated, the astronaut could only reach the side and bottom panels, where vital buttons and handles were placed.

 The astronaut also wore electrodes on his chest to record his heart rhythm, a cuff that could take his blood pressure, and a rectal thermometer to record his temperature (this was replaced by an oral thermometer on the last flight).
 Data from these was sent to the ground during the flight.
 The astronaut normally drank water and ate food pellets.